SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 A few categories of changes happen when randomized.

-### Karma
+### Karma and Echoes
 Initial max karma is 1 by default, regardless of Slugcat.
-Raising max karma requires finding karma cap increases in the item pool, which may or may not be found at echoes.
+Raising max karma requires finding karma cap increases in the item pool rather than meeting echoes.
 Meeting echoes still requires a certain karma level depending on current max and is not possible with less than 5 karma - except for Artificer and Saint, who can see echoes by being at max karma with karma reinforcement.